vedatechnologiesinc/vix/README.md

 # vix

-`vix` -- a program for interacting with the Nix ecosystem
+`vix` -- a thin wrapper for interacting with the Nix CLI ecosystem.

 ## Usage